CS-STech/Git-Practice-Ch2/README.md

 # Git-Practice-Ch2
-This repository is used to teach students command line git.
+This repository is used to teach students command line git with the following exercises.
+Page numbers reference the book Learn Version Control with Git by Tobias Günther.
+Project material is from <i>HTML5 and CSS5, 2nd Ed</i> by Sasha Vodnik and can be downloaded from the <a href="http://www.cengage.com/cgi-wadsworth/course_products_wp.pl?fid=M20b&product_isbn_issn=9781305394049">Cengage Book Companion Site</a>.